All Episodes

 Yes.

-It's pinned on a it's pinned in the chat.
+It's pinned in the chat.

 It's pinned in there, guys.

-Jump in on the rumble chat.
+Jump in on the Rumble chat.

-Um, but like the video, guys.
+But like the video, guys.

 Like the video on YouTube, please.